Patriots Park and Wall of Honor

 Deputy Sheriff Danny Oliver

-Danny was born in 1967 and was a 15-year veteran of the Sacramento County Sheriff’s Department, assigned to the North Patrol Division’s Problem Oriented Policing team.
+Danny was born in 1967 and was a 15-year veteran of the Sacramento County Sheriff’s Department, assigned to the North Patrol Division’s Problem-Oriented Policing team.
 In 2014, he was killed in the line of duty while he and his partner were investigating a suspicious occupied vehicle.
+Forever remembered by his family, friends, and this community.

 INDUCTEE NOVEMBER 6, 2010